Vanilla Reduced Textures

 All inquiries regarding this must be directed to me.

 You must make a good faith effort, both publicly and privately, to establish contact before assuming this mod is no longer being maintained by me.
 PM me for asset usage.
-If I do not respond within a few weeks, AND I have been in-active for more than 6 months then you can assume this mod is abandoned.
+If I do not respond within a few months, AND I have been in-active for more than 6 months then site staff can assume this mod is abandoned, and thereafter permissions can be freed.

 Additionally : In the case of all the people mentioned in Special Thanks / Credits above ..